 Sea Change Within Us

-Movement through our water concerns and climate change consequences.
+A Dance through our water concerns and climate change consequences.

-As a message to disrupt a myopic, singular view point, the audience is invited to view the work from all sides and participate in a simple, guided embodied movement practice to re/connect to a whole-bodied relationship with water and the ensuing performance.
+As a message to disrupt a myopic, singular view point, the audience is invited to view the work from all sides and participate in a simple, guided movement practice to re/connect to a whole-bodied relationship with water and the ensuing performance.

-The project was conceived, directed and choreographed by Karin Stevens, with original sound compositions by Kaley Lane Eaton and Jessi Harvey, and large-scale installation by Roger Feldman.
+The 2019 project was conceived, directed and choreographed by Karin Stevens*, with original sound compositions by Kaley Lane Eaton and Jessi Harvey, and large-scale installation by Roger Feldman.

-Visit HERE, to listen to new 2025 interviews from all over Washington State.
+Visit HERE to listen to new 2025 interviews from all over Washington State.

 **Alina To - Violin, Rafael Howell - Violin, Heather Bentley - Viola, Rose Bellini - Cello